 Click on a heading to open the answer.

-Here are some helpful tips and advice for choosing, buying and caring for futons, latex mattresses and bed bases in the form of commonly asked questions.
+Here are some helpful tips and advice for choosing, buying, and caring for futons, latex mattresses and bed bases.
 If you have a question that is not answered below please contact us.

 Guarantees and Warranties